fieldtrip/website/development/project/opm_helmet_design.md

     cfg.template = 'fieldline_cuttingtool.stl';
     cuttingtool = ft_sensorplacement(cfg, headshape);

+We use the same code as before to plot the headshape, helmet and sensors.

+    figure
+    ft_plot_headshape(headshape, 'facecolor', 'skin', 'facealpha', 0.5, 'axes', 1);
+    ft_plot_mesh(helmet, 'facecolor', 'lightgray', 'facealpha', 0.5);

+    for i=1:numel(sensor)
+        disp(chansel{i});
+        ft_plot_headshape(sensor(i), 'facecolor', 'r', 'facealpha', 1);
+        ft_plot_headshape(holder(i), 'facecolor', 'g', 'facealpha', 1);
+        ft_plot_headshape(hole(i), 'facecolor', 'b', 'facealpha', 0.5);
+    end
+    ft_headlight

+{% include image src="/assets/img/tutorial/opm_helmet_design/flattenedspherical3.png" width="600" %}

 {% include markup/blue %}
 #### Exercise

-Use the same for-loop as before to plot the headshape, helmet, sensor holders and sensors.
 The template STL file for the individual OPM sensor not only consists of a 13x15x35 mm rectangular block, but also has a small off-center protrusion that represents where the cable is attached.
 The biaxial FieldLine v3 sensors have the laser pointing in the x-direction and can record the field along the y- and z-axis, which are the intermediate (15 mm) and long axes (35 mm).
-It is obvious that you will place the sensor with the cable pointing outward, but along the x- and y-direction in principle it fits in two ways, rotated 180 degrees.
+It is obvious that you will place the sensor with the cable pointing outward, but the sensor in principle fits in two ways, rotated 180 degrees around its own z-axis.

 What is the consequence on the signals that you record if you were to rotate the sensor 180 degrees?